Do You Have Sticky Blood (APS) and Can it Affect Fertility?

 Blood thinning injections such as heparin or clexane

-These medications reduce clotting in the placenta.
+These medications reduce clotting in the placenta and success rates with treatment are high.

 Other Immune Tests for Fertility